Spatio-Temporal Pricing for Ridesharing Platforms: The Spatial-Temporal Pricing Mechanism

-Fix a ridesharing mechanism with dispatch rule $\alpha^\ast$ and payment rules $\rPayment^\ast,~\dPayment^\ast$, where all available drivers are always dispatched.
-Recall that given complete information and the straightforward strategy $\strategy^\ast$, the outcome over the entire planning horizon can be computed at time $0$, and is called the {\em time $0$ plan} of the mechanism.
+Fix a mechanism with dispatch rule $\alpha^\ast$ and payment rules $\rPayment^\ast,~\dPayment^\ast$, where all available drivers are always dispatched.
+Recall that the outcome under the straightforward strategy $\strategy^\ast$ over the entire planning horizon can be computed at time $0$, and is called the {\em time $0$ plan} of the mechanism.
 If some driver deviated at time $t-1$ for some $t > 0$, the downward outcomes given the dispatching and payment rules, assuming all drivers follow $\sigma^\ast|_{\history_t}$, can be thought of as an updated time $t$ plan.